AlgyJr/ios_guides/Navigation-Controller.md

 `saveName` by using `segue.sourceViewController`.
 This makes sense because the name controller is the source of the _unwind segue_, whereas the destination controller is the root view controller.
-The other thing to note is that we had to maintain an aditional state variable `selectedIndexPath` to help us remember which name it was we were editing.
+The other thing to note is that we had to maintain an additional state variable `selectedIndexPath` to help us remember which name it was we were editing.
 Putting everything together we get the following
 functionality: